 Over recent years visiting pumpkin patches near London and the celebration of Halloween in the UK has grown dramatically.
 Although we are not quite yet on par with our American friends, we still love to celebrate this holiday with fancy dress, sweets, and lots of pumpkins.

-After googling pumpkin picking near me back in 2018, we couldn’t find many blogs recommending places to visit.
+After googling pumpkin picking near me back, we couldn’t find many blogs recommending places to visit.
 After a lot of research which meant visiting most of the pumpkin patches near me in London, we have put together this guide to help you find the best pumpkin patches near you.

 The first pumpkin farm we visited was Foxes Farm Produce.
 At first, we were a little worried it was more of an activity for children, but we can assure you it is just as much fun for adults too.